 Joshua Greer B.A. in Communications

 Instructor TESOL Certification

-Margaret Greer B.A. in Intercultural Studies
+Margarat Croor B.A. in Intercultural Studies

-Instructor TESOL Certification
+Margaret Greer Instructor TESOL Certification

+TESOE CET difeation

-Rebecca Hawkins B.A. in English
+Rebecca Hawkins Instructor B.A. in English TESOL Certification

-Instructor TESOL Certification
+TESOE CELUICATION

 Our administration team consists of the Director, the Assistant Director of Faculty, the Assistant Director of Administration, and an IT Specialist who work together to improve our institution and its policies and procedures.